rvisharma/configs/README.md

 ### Brew bundle commands
 - to dump new Brewfile `brew bundle dump`
-- to check if all of Brewfile is installed `brew bundle check`
+- to check if all of Brewfile is installed `brew bundle check -v`

 ## Step 3 - Karabiner setup
 - move `karabiner.json` to `~/.config/karabiner`